Round Wedge Prisms

 SM1W1122 Mounting Shim Being Used with an SM1RR Retaining Ring to Mount a PS812 Prism in an SM1 Lens Tube

 Thorlabs' Wedge Prisms are ideal for laser beam steering applications.
 Also known as Risley prisms, these optics deflect a beam normal to the prism's perpendicular surface through an angular deviation ranging from 2° to 10°.
 Please refer to the Wedged Prism Specs tab for the angular deviation of each wedge prism.
-Thorlabs' wedge prisms can be purchased uncoated or coated with one of three standard broadband AR coatings.
+Thorlabs' wedge prisms can be purchased uncoated or coated with one of three standard broadband AR coatings on both the flat and angled surfaces.

 Wedge prisms can be used individually or in combination with another wedge prism for beam steering.
 For more details and to see a sample application, click on the Application Idea tab above.